Them Are Us Too: Ghost Ship fire

 On December 2, 2016, Askew died in the Ghost Ship warehouse fire.
 She was 22 years old.
 Askew had planned to attend the Ghost Ship event with her girlfriend, Anya Taylor, but Taylor had decided to not attend, since she had to work at a coffee shop in the early morning.
 Once the news of the fire broke out, Taylor rushed to the scene with four friends, but there was nothing they could do.
 “We knew our girls were in there.
 All we could do was stand there," Taylor said.
 The Ghost Ship fire left a profound impact on underground arts communities of the San Francisco Bay Area and the United States.

-In 2017, the band Drab Majesty released a song Oak Wood in memory of Askew.
+In 2017, the band Drab Majesty released the song "Oak Wood" in memory of Askew.
 In 2018, Ashlyn released Amends, which featured songs that the duo planned to record together.
 In December 2016, Askew was commemorated along with other victims of the Ghost Ship fire at the "Oakland United" benefit concert.
 At the concert, Ashlyn and Anya Taylor, Askew's girlfriend, performed a rendition of "Sweetness" by Jimmy Eat World in her memory Ashlyn continued making music under the name SRSQ.